Silken Tofu Scramble

 I love to have a little bit of a ‘nicer’ breakfast at the weekend- not that I don’t love my trusty overnight oats and breakfast bars, but there’s something lovely about having the time to make breakfast from scratch.
+On days where I want something sweet, vegan baked pancakes hit the spot.
 On the days when I fancy something light and savoury, a vegan scramble is the way to go.

 Scramble is one of those dishes which really reminds me of childhood.
 Scrambled eggs on toast was a go-to in my house, and so easy to make.
 This eggless breakfast is just as easy, but certainly much healthier.
 There’s nothing to say you can’t enjoy your favourite childhood meals on a plant-based diet!

 What do I use instead of egg?